VisualDudek/python-master/closures/README.md

 - Real-world example: generating specialized logging or formatting functions: you could write a factory that takes a format string or prefix and returns a logging function that prepends that format to all messages.
 In general, closures make it easy to package up configuration with behavior, producing concise and customized function objects on demand.

 - **Encapsulation and Data Hiding With Closures** troche już naciągane

+# TAKEAWAY
+- Using a mutable obj. is a workaround that avoids needing explicit `nonlocal`